 Enable Wireless LAN Interface: Turns the Wireless LAN interface on/off.
 The default is off (unchecked).

-Network Name (SSID): The default is "Hughes 9211" or "Hughes 9202", but you can change it to whatever you want.
+Network Name (SSID): The default is "Hughes 9211" or "Hughes 9202" and in newer releases includes the serial number part of the IMEI, but it can be changed to whatever you want.